Media & Events

 AfriPride Sanitary Pads (formerly Pride Pad) are biodegradable, accessible, affordable, and quality sanitary pads for school girls and women in rural and peri-urban impoverished communities.
 Women are empower at every stage in the process through job creation, leadership training, education and social entrepreneurship.
 (Read more www.pridepadghana.org).

 RECFAM has launched creative synergy innovations with regional affiliated organizations in Nine (9) ECOWAS countries on the impact of COVID-19 on migration and mobility to identify and replicate best practical protection on migrants/refugees towards national/transnational development.
+In order to adequately respond to this problem, these efforts have been supported by network campaigns in partnership with The Marketing Heaven.
 The regional affiliated organizations are in Togo, Benin, Nigeria, Sierra Leone, Liberia, Burkina Faso, Niger, Mali, The Gambia and still counting.

 A 15-year-old girl who was compelled to marry to pay for the cost of her father’s funeral has been rescued by RECFAM.
 Grace (not her real name) was rescued along with 83 other girls from child marriage in Kpassa at Oti Region.